Padrone system: Negative and positive images

+Italian emigration inspector Adolfo Rossi, following an investigative journey across the United States in 1904 for the Italian General Commissariat of Emigration (Italian: Commissariato Generale dell'Emigrazione), urged the Italian government to provide legal assistance to emigrants and to support their employment and job placement.
+His goal was to protect impoverished migrants—many of whom were illiterate and unfamiliar with the English language—from exploitation by criminal networks and local bosses operating through the padrone system.
+The practical realization of these recommendations became the focus of his second mission in 1905.
+Among the proposals he advanced were the creation of dedicated funds that consuls could use to defend Italian nationals in court, and the establishment of a labour office in New York, with branches in key emigration hubs.
+These measures were eventually implemented, though with some modifications.

 Sources of padrone income

 Collecting payments for transportation was just one of the methods padrones used to augment their income.
 Sometimes families would contract or sell their sons into servitude to a padrone.
 The terms of the contract ranged from a sum paid to the parents to exchanging passage for labor.
 Immigrant workers were also charged a fee for initial job placements, and often had to pay a monthly fee in order to keep the position.
 Pozetta shows that in Florida, railroads allowed padrones to run the commissaries at job sites, and there were complaints that they charged a 50 to 100% markup.
 However, he concludes, the padrone system, with its faults, on the whole was a success.
 Pozetta says: